Background to the Arbitration

 In 2018, President Lopez-Obrador (“AMLO”) came into power in Mexico.
 The AMLO regime is widely recognized as having been hostile to the mining industry, in particular foreign mining companies that owned or sought to develop mining projects in Mexico.

 In 2022, Mexico’s Supreme Court (“SCJN”) ruled on the Lawsuit.
-In effect, the SCJN ruling concluded that the Mexican mining law was not unconstitutional, but that the Mexican mining authority (“Economia”) had improperly issued the Claimants’ mineral titles as it had not incorporated Mexico’s Indigenous consultation obligations into the mineral title issuance procedures.
-The SCJN required that the Company’s two mineral titles be suspended, in order that the Company’s mineral title applications, originally made in 2002 and 2008 and approved in 2003 and 2009, could be reissued by Economia after it complied with its Indigenous consultation obligations.
+In effect, the SCJN ruling concluded that the Mexican mining law was not unconstitutional, but that the Mexican mining authority (“Economia”) had improperly failed to carry out Mexico’s Indigenous consultation obligations before issuing the mineral titles.
+The SCJN required that the Company’s two mineral titles be suspended, in order that the Company’s mineral titles, originally approved in 2003 and 2009, could be reissued by Economia after it complied with its Indigenous consultation obligations.

 The rights endowed by the Company’s mineral titles were suspended in June, 2022, and the Company began working cooperatively with Economia to facilitate what it thought would be the first ever Indigenous consultation in Mexico in respect of the granting of mineral titles.
 In October, 2022 however, the head of Economia was replaced and the Company’s access to Economia ceased.

-In February 2023, Economia filed a notice with the courts charged with implementing the SCJN decision, seeking to deny the two mineral title applications retroactively.
-The notice claimed that the applications contained alleged de minimis technical faults, despite Economia’s acceptance of the mineral title applications and grant of the mineral titles in 2003 and 2009.
-By alleging such de minimis technical faults in the mineral title applications, Economia breached Mexican domestic law and international law to deny arbitrarily and pre-emptively the grant of the mineral titles and thereby avoid the Indigenous consultation ordered by the SCJN.
+In February, 2023 Economia filed a notice with the courts charged with implementing the SCJN decision, seeking to deny the two mineral titles retroactively.
+The notice claimed that the original mineral title applications contained alleged de minimis technical faults, despite Economia’s approval of the mineral title applications and grant of the mineral titles in 2003 and 2009, and repeated affirmation of the validity of the mineral titles.
+By alleging such de minimis technical faults in the mineral title applications, Economia breached Mexican domestic law and international law to deny arbitrarily and retroactively the grant of the mineral titles and thereby avoid the Indigenous consultation ordered by the SCJN.
 Such consultation would have been welcomed by both the Company and community members living in the area of influence of the Project.

 Despite the legal appeals of the Company and surrounding community members that Indigenous consultation should proceed, the Mexican courts endorsed Economia’s position.
 Therefore, the mineral rights underpinning the Project were definitively cancelled and reverted to the Government of Mexico, and Indigenous consultation never occurred.